slatedocs/slate/source/includes/openstack/_networks.md

 ### Networks

-Networks are privisioned to be able to control data flow to instances.
+Networks are provisioned to be able to control data flow to instances.
 To communicate with the external network, the network must be connected to a [router](#openstack-routers)

 #### List networks